watergis/.github/profile/README.md

 Please also refer to our [website](https://water-gis.com) to know more about the details of these repositories and our activities.

-Welcome to sponsor this project through [open collective](https://opencollective.com/watergis) or [Github sponsor](https://github.com/sponsors/JinIgarashi).
+Welcome to sponsor this project through [Github sponsor](https://github.com/sponsors/JinIgarashi).

 This organisation is maintained by [Jin Igarashi](https://jin-igarashi.me).
 Please do not hesitate to contact us if you have any enquiries!
 Thanks!